 19 Oct 2018 00:00

-Obituary for the late Mandla Makupula, MEC of Education in the Eastern Cape
+Mandla Makupula, late MEC of Education, Eastern Cape

 When the family moved to Mdantsane, he resumed his education at e-Quleni Lower Primary and Langelitsha Higher Primary.
 He completed his upper secondary education at Wongalethu High School, e-Mdantsane.
 He qualified as a professional teacher at the University of Transkei, now Walter Sisulu University of Technology, majoring in mathematics and science in his basic degree.

 Makupula is of the generation of young people whose political consciousness and maturity caused them to respond to The Year of the Spear as declared by OR Tambo in his 1979 speech.
 Simultaneously, Makupula could not escape the influence of workers’ struggles led by the South African Allied Workers Union (Saawu) under the leadership of Comrades Thozamile Gqweta, Wanda Ndwebisa, Thobile Mseleni, Bangumzi Sifingo and others.